 4 indications that it’s time to replace your Excel planning spreadsheets

-Most likely these data will come from different sources and the planner will have to copy-paste these into his/her Excel file.
-This is a long and repetitive task with no added value and it has the major drawback of consuming a knowledgeable person’s time.
-Also, the more data are added into the file, the more time it takes to open, edit, generate the plan, causing again extra waste of time.
+This is a long, repetitive task which doesn't bring value and has the major drawback of consuming a knowledgeable person’s time.
+Also, the more data are added into the file, the more time it takes to open, edit, and generate the plan, causing again extra waste of time.

 An Excel file is not a collaborative way of working and is usually a one-man file.
-Even if the file is located on a shared folder visible by many people, this is definitely not a long-term solution.
+Even if the file is located on a folder shared with many people, this is definitely not a long-term solution.

-The first person to open the file — even if only for reading — will lock it for editing to other people.
-This becomes even worse when there exists (and there always exists!) multiple versions of the Excel file.
-This can lead to errors as we end up not knowing which version has the latest information.
+The first person to open the file — even if only in reading mode — will lock it for editing to other people.
+This becomes even worse when there are (and there always are!) multiple versions of the Excel file.
+This can lead to multiple mistakes as we end up not knowing where to find the latest information.

-As mentioned above, populating this Excel file is a painful process often composed by copy/paste actions, this can be the cause of major data errors in the file.
+As mentioned above, populating this Excel file is a painful process of copy/paste actions, which can sometimes cause major data errors in the file.

 On top of this, as various people edit the file, they might wrongly change some formulas.
-They then keep on using the file for a while before somebody notices a problem.
-People seldom set up a data validation to track mistakes process in the Excel sheet.
+Then keep on using the file for a while before somebody notices a problem.
+Raise your hand if you always set up a data validation to track mistakes in your Excel sheets... precisely.

-If small supply chain problems can definitely be handled with a spreadsheet, as your business grows, you will quickly reach the limits of Excel.
+If small supply chain problems can definitely be handled with a spreadsheet, you will quickly reach the limits of Excel as your business grows.
 Your results won’t be optimal and this will cause excess inventory, excess work-in-progress, and delivery delays for customer orders.

 Moving from spreadsheets to a planning tool is a natural leap when a supply chain reaches a size that makes it difficult to handle with spreadsheets.
 It allows your planning process to move from reactive to proactive and opens the door to an optimized and competitive supply chain.